magento/devdocs/guides/v2.0/install-gde/prereq/apache.md

 *	Install Apache
 *	Upgrade to Apache 2.4 on Ubuntu 12 to use PHP 5.6 or PHP 7

-<h3 id="install-prereq-apache-ubuntu-install">Installing Apache on Ubuntu 14 or Ubuntu 12</h3>
+<h3 id="install-prereq-apache-ubuntu-install">Installing Apache on Ubuntu 16, 14, or 12</h3>
 {% collapsible Click to show/hide content %}
-To install the default version of Apache (Ubuntu 14&mdash;Apache 2.4, Ubuntu 12&mdash;Apache 2.2):
+To install the default version of Apache (Ubuntu 14, 16&mdash;Apache 2.4, Ubuntu 12&mdash;Apache 2.2):

 1. Install Apache